Get out and explore on snowshoes

 For longer trails and more variety, the Paul Smith’s VIC, located about 15 minutes from downtown, can’t be beat.
 The property has 40 kilometers of trails and 15 kilometers of groomed trails that snake past expansive wetlands and beautiful, open hardwood forests.

 Looking to get out into the forest and really experience nature on snowshoes?
-A guided winter forest bathing trip with Adirondack Riverwalking & Forest Bathing is a great opportunity to connect with the natural world and strengthen your bond with the outdoors.
-Winter forest bathing immerses you in the sights, sounds, scents, and textures of the snowy forest while practicing mindfulness and wellness.
+A guided snowshoe trip is a great opportunity to connect with the natural world and strengthen your bond with the outdoors.
+For more information on guided snowshoe trips, check out the Adirondack Guides and Tours page for more information, or visit one of the many skilled and knowledgable retailers from the list below.

 Join us for the Adirondack Snowshoe Fest!